octoTurnip/ha-flipped-utilities/README.md

 Some cards, like those found in the configuration pages, already have the attribute `outlined`.
 This attribute will supersede the default `elevated` card style or user chosen card type.

+#### Show Navigation Bar

+You can choose to disable the navigation bar shown in views by toggling this setting off.
+This is useful if you want to use an alternate view navigation system such as [Navbar Card](https://github.com/joseluis9595/lovelace-navbar-card).
+Note that this does not disable navigation bar styles and restore the default view tabs, it hides them entirely.

+### Other

+#### Harmonize Semantic Colors

+Semantic colors, such as red, orange, warning, info, etc., are normally static and can appear visually displeasing with certain theme palettes.
+Enabling this option will hue shift semantic colors towards the theme primary color, helping them better match the theme.

+#### Base Color Source Image Path/URL

+Instead of explicitly defining your theme base color, you can instead provide the local path or external URL to an image in this input.
+This image can be hosted on your Home Assistant server in the `config/www` folder or be from an external website ([with CORS approval](https://developer.mozilla.org/en-US/docs/Web/HTML/How_to/CORS_enabled_image)).
+A set of up to four possible base colors will be derived from this image from you to choose from and set to the base color field.
+You can choose between the possible options by appending the query string `?i=` to the end of your image path or URL, setting i to a number between 0 and 3 inclusive.

+Note that changing image file by itself but not changing the name will not trigger a color theme update.
+Color theme generation triggers on first page load, when an input's value changes, or (admin only) when a set theme action is called.

 #### CSS Path/URL

 You can choose to provide your own CSS styles in a file and then provide the local path or external URL in this input.
 This CSS file can be hosted on your Home Assistant server in the `config/www` folder or be from an external website.
 This is useful for applying more in depth custom themes created using [Material Theme Builder](https://material-foundation.github.io/material-theme-builder/), or if you just want to override certain theme values.

-#### Show Navigation Bar

-You can choose to disable the navigation bar shown in views by toggling this setting off.
-This is useful if you want to use an alternate view navigation system such as [Navbar Card](https://github.com/joseluis9595/lovelace-navbar-card).
-Note that this does not disable navigation bar styles and restore the default view tabs, it hides them entirely.

 ## Theme Mode FAB